• Skip to primary navigation

 • No need to stir your overnight oats with yogurt, just make sure that the oats are covered with milk.
 Stir before eating.

-• Other Great Add-Ins: flax seeds, chia seeds, chocolate chips or cocoa, jam.
+• Other Great Add-Ins: flax seeds, chia seeds, chocolate chips or cocoa, jam, etc are all great in overnight oats with yogurt and frozen fruit.

 FAQ